operand/agency/README.md

 `everything`, it is not intended to be a full-fledged agent toolset.
 It can be thought of as more of an "integration" framework, intended for use with agents.

 Projects like LangChain, AutoGPT, the HF agent API, and others are exploring how to create purpose-built agents that solve diverse problems using tools.

 `everything` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can _discover_ and use the tools available in their given environment.

-`everything` provides a simple means for defining actions _and_ defining access policies on those actions that you can use to ensure safety for the systems you expose to your agents.
+`everything` provides a simple means for defining actions _and_ access policies on those actions that you can use to monitor and ensure safety for the systems you expose to your agents.

 A central part of the design, is that humans and other systems can easily integrate as well, using a simple common format for messages.
 You can even use